FAQ

 Can I see a physical therapist without a referral from my healthcare provider?

 Yes, Washington is a “direct access” state for Physical Therapy, meaning anyone can refer themselves to a physical therapist.
-However, if you are submitting a claim for reimbursement to your insurance, they may require you to have a referral or a prescription for Physical Therapy for the service to be covered (i.e. they won’t pay without it).
+However, if you are submitting a claim for reimbursement to your insurance, they may require you to have a referral for Physical Therapy from your primarcy care provider for the service to be covered (i.e. they won’t pay without it).
+Call your insurance company and ask them what is needed for reimbursement for you.

 We accept cash, personal checks, credit cards, and Paypal for payment.
 There is a Paypal button on our website under Patient Info for those interested in making an online payment on their account.